 Audrey herself is a Fake American, though her foreign accent is explained as a result of speech lessons.
 In the movie the accent is so she can casually pass herself off as a Fake Brit, to make her more marketable as an aspiring actress.

 Old Shame: Both Richard Shepherd and Blake Edwards had regretted of casting Mickey Rooney in Yellow Face.
-Mickey Rooney himself stated if he'd known that so many people would be offended, he would never took that role.
+Mickey Rooney himself stated if he'd known that so many people would be offended, he would never have taken the role.

 Referenced by...: In an episode of Seinfeld, George joins a book club where he is supposed to read the novella but is too lazy to (despite its brevity).
 He rents the movie instead and is humiliated later on when he mentions that Holly hooks up with Paul at the end.
 He should have known about Adaptational Sexuality.